Castleford Tigers: 1926–1950s: Establishment in the league

-The club soon started to make a mark on northern rugby, winning their first major trophy when they topped the Yorkshire League in 1932, followed by victory in the Challenge Cup in 1935.
-In 1938, they made it to the Championship finals, but failed to take the cup.
+The club soon started to make a mark on northern rugby, claiming their first major trophy when they topped the Yorkshire League in 1932, followed by winning the Challenge Cup in 1935 by defeating Huddersfield 11–8.
+In 1939, they made it to the Championship final, but lost a close fought game against Salford, 8–6.
 The Second World War meant the league was suspended soon after, and Castleford officially abstained from league competition until the 1944–45 season.